jstehli/linux-cfg/arch-22.md

 `exit`, then `reboot`.
 You should be able to choose Arch Linux in GRUB and then enter the password for the encrypted device.
 Then, log back into Arch using `root`, because there is a lot of admin stuff to do.

+If you are on wifi, set up a connection with `nmtui`.

 ### System 76 Driver

 Follow [this link](https://support.system76.com/articles/system76-driver).